- December 3, 2014

 In "Myths of Orion: Light From the North" , players help young enchantress Meredith on a journey to retrieve the missing Books of Power and stop the evil wizard's chaos.
 This fantasy puzzle adventure features over 70 stunning scenes, tricky puzzles, and hidden object hunts.
 With sharp eyes, a pure heart, and wits, players aim to save the Realm of Orion from destruction.

-- The game features beautiful graphics and engaging artwork, enhancing the overall experience.
+- The game features beautiful graphics and well-designed artwork, enhancing the overall experience.

-- Gameplay is solid with a variety of hidden object scenes and puzzles that provide a good challenge.
+- Gameplay is solid with a mix of enjoyable hidden object scenes and intuitive puzzles, providing a good challenge.

 - The game is relatively short, which may not justify the price for some players.